Leadership and History

 FLA History and Fun Facts

 The Florida Library Association has a long and fascinating history and its records are maintained in the Special Collections Archives in the University of South Florida in Tampa.
 The Florida Library Association can trace its origin back to 1901.
 In the early years, meetings were held in conjunction with the Florida Education Association, since most of the members belonged to the teaching profession.
 Miss Carolyn Palmer of Stetson University, a full time librarian, is credited as one of the original organizers.
 The first conference was held in Miami in 1905 and the first pre-arranged program meeting (for five years there were just business meetings) took place in St. Augustine in December 1906.
 This initial association lasted until 1908.
-After a lapse of more than ten years, Miss Helen Virginia Stelle, Librarian of the Tampa Public Library called an organizational meeting of the Florida Library Association in Orlando on April 26-27, 1920.
+After a lapse of more than ten years, Miss Helen Virginia Stelle, Librarian of the Tampa Public Library, called an organizational meeting of the Florida Library Association in Orlando on April 26-27, 1920.

 Apparently unaware of the activities of the first group, the 23 persons who attended the meeting in 1920 signed a register as “Charter Members of the Florida Library Association.”
 The newly formed group voted to affiliate with the Southeastern Conference of Librarians and with the American Library Association.
 The formation of the group was slow going, but a steady few met and eventually they began to grow in strength.
 Conferences were held in various parts of the state, including one at the home of Melvil Dewey in 1934.
 Conferences were suspended for three years between 1943 and 1945 because of World War II.
-Since 1946, when it was reactivated, the Association has enjoyed a steady growth, and, including this conference has held 95 conferences!
+Since 1946, when it was reactivated, the Association has enjoyed a steady growth.
+Including this conference, it has held 95 conferences!
 The 50th annual conference was held in St. Petersburg under the theme “Florida Librarians Coping with Change.”
-The 70th conference was held in Daytona Beach “Partnerships for Success.”
+The 70th conference was held in Daytona Beach: “Partnerships for Success.”
 For many years (prior to the establishment of MLC’s and the advent of the internet) the FLA annual conference was the primary staff training and CE resource for librarians in the state.
 Conference themes over the years have included: Florida Libraries Come Alive (1947); Do it Now!
 (1974); Each One Reach One (1991) and Better Together (2006).

 A tradition of legislative action was given impetus when The Association’s first objective was the establishment of a state library agency; its second was the enactment of legislation to permit the establishment of county libraries in Florida.
 Largely as a result of its efforts, the present State Library was established by an act passed in 1925 and implemented in 1927.
 Passage of a permissive county library law followed in 1931.
 Another of its accomplishments was the construction of a building for the State Library, which was housed in the basement of the State Supreme Court Building for many years.

 As the state’s leader in library advocacy, FLA engages a lobbyist to advocate on behalf of libraries of all types.
-Lobbyists over the years have included Jody Fitzgerald (reknowned for her fashion and hats!)
-The law firm of Lewis, Longman and Walker (from 2008 – 2017) and now the law firm of Gray Robinson.
+Lobbyists over the years have included Jody Fitzgerald (reknowned for her fashion and hats!), the law firm of Lewis, Longman and Walker (from 2008 – 2017) and now the law firm of Gray Robinson.
 In 2006, FLA filed an amicus curiae memorandum in the US District Court in support of an ACLU and Miami-Dade Student Government Association lawsuit.
 The Miami-Dade School Board removed the book “Vamos a Cuba” and “A Visit to Cuba” Book series from the Miami Dade School Board libraries and classrooms.
 In early 2009, the 11th Circuit Court of Appeals reversed the decision to return the book to the school libraries.

 The FLA Advocacy and Legislative Committee continues to be a strong arm of the organization.
 For 47 years they sponsored Library Day in Tallahassee and have worked with other Committees to expand efforts to “Days in the District” and “Snapshot Days.”